BShaindel/jifiti-test/README.md

 ## Run the project

 Run `ng serve`  for starting the project  Navigate to `http://localhost:4200/`.

+(you must first have angular CLI installed with run the command `npm install angular-cli -g` and npm install to import the node modules)